NolannMeleard/RandomUser/README.md

 ## Project

-Android application showing users from the open API randomuser.me
+Android application showing users from the open API randomuser.me.
+The randomuser.me Api allow developers to get random users, which can be GET by page.

 This project is following the MVVM architecture combined with Single activity architecture and multi-modules.

-The randomuser.me Api allow developers to get random users, which can be GET by page.

-this project has been realized with a week time limit.
+This project has been realized within a week time limit.

 ## Setup